ldiasrs/js-codes-playground/n8n-financial-info/TASK-FLOW-UPDATES.md

 **Complete task scheduler logic integrated:**
 - ✅ Supports DAILY tasks (with custom periods)
 - ✅ Supports WEEKLY tasks (with day of week validation)
-- ✅ Supports MONTHLY tasks (with day of month validation)
+- ✅ Supports MOUNTHLY tasks (with day of month validation)
 - ✅ Compares against last execution from history
 - ✅ Returns only tasks that should execute today
 - ✅ **NEW:** Enriches each task's prompt with history of last 3 executions to avoid repetition